-Figures 4a and 4b compare the surface complexation modeling results for goethite and for ferrihydrite using a single site, monodentate reaction formulation, both showing a good fit to the corresponding experimental data.
+A single site, monodentate reaction was used to describe Ra adsorption to goethite and ferrihydrite; constrained fitting of xxx-xxx closely simulated experimental data.
+(Figures 4a and 4b).
 The fitted reactions and constants, which can be found in table 2, show that radium adsorption to ferrihydrite is more extensive than to goethite, matching the relative extents of sorption observed in the sorption isotherms.
 Models of solute adsorption to ferrihydrite often use a two site model consisting of strong and weak sites; strong sites control sorption at low levels of sorbate, and weak sites at high levels of sorbate [31].
 This type of model was first considered when fitting our experimental data, but we observed low sensitivity with respect to the weak site parameter; hence, only a single (strong) parameter was needed.
 It is not surprising to note that no weak site behavior was observed, since such low levels of radium were used.
 Sajih (2014) and Sverjensky (2006) also fitted their experimental data using a simpler two site model, and obtained a complexation constant that was roughly 1-2 log units larger than found here.
 Other recent work examining radium sorption to ferrihydrite used a single site model, with two tetradentate reactions to fit experimental data [24], [29].
 Using a similar quantity of surface sites, we applied this model to our experimental data (Figures 5a and 5b).
 Fits to ferrihydrite data were not noticeably better, but the fits to the goethite data were improved using the tetradentate model.
 Moreover, the fitted constants for ferrihydrite were significantly different (nearly 20 log units smaller) while the goethite constants were only 1-2 log units different.
 Although the disparity between these studies and the constant reported here is quite high, it is known that the structural properties (crystallinity, crystal unit size, water content) of ferrihydrite may vary substantially according to the method used for synthesis, which may account for some of the variance [41].
 It is unclear though, why there would be similarities in the sorption Kd values, but such larger differences in log K for surface complexation.

-While the set of data that uses surface complex modeling to examine radium behavior is limited, there is a broader set of surface complexation studies examining iron oxide interactions with the analog compounds barium and strontium.
-Comparison of these results can elucidate how closely radium behavior compares with that of its analogs.
-A number of X-ray absorption spectroscopy studies focused on strontium behavior in contact with the surface of an iron oxide, generally finding that strontium forms weaker bound outer sphere complexes with the surface of iron oxides [42], [43].
-Modeling results of strontium behavior with goethite reinforce these spectroscopic results [44], suggesting that barium and radium would then also form outer sphere complexes.
+Concentrations of Ra used here are far below the analytical detection limits for techniques used to describe and constrain the bonding environment of Ra to solids.
+Hence, the SCM developed here for Ra adsorption is compared with similar studies that combine SCM with spectroscopic techniques used to constrain surface reactions of other group 2 elements, which may react with solids in a similar way as Ra.
+X-ray absorption spectroscopy was used to examine strontium behavior in contact with the surface of an iron oxide, and illustrated that strontium forms weaker bound outer sphere complexes with the surface of iron oxides [42], [43]. (in separate study?- )Modeling results of strontium behavior with goethite reinforce these spectroscopic results [44], suggesting that barium and radium would then also form outer sphere complexes.
 Other modeling efforts used a tetradentate model based on x-ray spectroscopy results, and predicted that radium and barium would form slightly weaker complexes compared to strontium [24], [34].
 This prediction matches with some modeling of experimental data comparing radium and barium, though the pattern does not match as well when considering strontium data [29], [45], nor with the experimental data fit here (Table 3).
 These comparisons have their limitations since many different reaction formulations are used, even though they all fall under a “single site tetradentate” model.
 These uncertainties underscore the need to study specific radium behavior, comparing with model predicted behavior based on analogs even on the relatively well studied iron oxides.